Mokshsuthar/SwiftyUIX/README.md

          .frame(height : self.bottomSafeAreaHeight)
   }
 ```
-Or you can use is directly as frame
+Or you can use it is directly as frame
 ```sh
   VStack{
     Spacer()